 The recommendations found in this plan are intended to lay the foundation for the state to better adapt to and mitigate the effects of climate change, while also seeking economic opportunities.
-Many of the climate solutions put forward in the preceding sections, while organized around emission reductions, building resilience and adaptation, and sequestering and storing carbon, have co-benefits beyond their primary objective.
-As the legislature, state, regional entities, municipalities, non-governmental organizations, and others work to advance this multi-stakeholder plan, lifting up the recommendations that will help Vermont meet multiple objectives simultaneously will be important to prioritize.
-While many of the recommendations have co-benefits, several pathways are particularly impactful, and a coordinated approach will ensure that as implemented we arefocused on maximizing climate action benefits in all areas.
+Many of the climate solutions put forward in the preceding sections, while organized around emission reductions, improving resilience and adaptation, and sequestering and storing carbon, have co-benefits beyond their primary objective.
+As the legislature, state, regional entities, municipalities, non-governmental organizations, and others work to advance this multi-stakeholder plan, this Council recommends lifting up actions that will help Vermont meet multiple objectives.
+While many of the recommendations have co-benefits, several pathways are particularly impactful, and a coordinated approach will ensure a focus on maximizing climate action benefits in all areas.
 As such, the following pathways were pulled from their respective sections to be represented here.

 Compact Settlement